Skip to main content

 Each repeat task shows:

-• The next due dates coming up
+• A preview of the next 10 due dates

 • A history of every task generated from this repeat